UdiBhaskar/flexible-jekyll/_posts/2018-06-14-Simple-Word2Vec-Using-SVD.markdown

                         com[row,col] = com[row,col] + 1
     return com
 ~~~
 So co-occurrence matrix is (n x n) matrix where n is no of words. it gives how frequent those words exists in a given distance. performed Tuncated SVD on the co-occurrence matrix and selected no of components/dimensions using variance explained and for my data selected as 200 dimensions.
-Now i have 200 dimension vector for each word.
+Now i have 200 dimension vector for each word.  and converted into dict as below.
 ~~~ python
 #word 2 vectors dict
 W2V_200d = {}